bwinnacott/WGCNA_pipeline/README.md

 Module Membership: A metric of correlation between a given gene and its module's eigengene

-Gene Significance: A metric of biological significance of a given gene to its pathway
+Gene Significance: A metric of biological significance of a given gene to an experimental condition

 Hub Gene: A highly connected gene with a high module membership and gene significance